EPFL-Center-for-Imaging/napari-imaging-epfl-2023/learning-material/installation.md

 `````{tab-set}
 ```{tab-item} Windows
-1. Execute the file you just downloaded (`Miniforge3-Windows-x86_64.exe`) and follow the instructions.
+1. Run the executable file you just downloaded (`Miniforge3-Windows-x86_64.exe`) and follow the instructions.
 2. Launch the *Anaconda Prompt* terminal from the start menu.
 ```
 ````{tab-item} Mac / Linux